ericrius1/ericrius1.github.io/README.md

 ACKNOWLEDGEMENTS
 ----------------

-Thanlks to the community at WebGL playground, specifically Felix Woitzel, for providing awesome WebGL fluid simulations which I used for my page background and landing page.
+Thanks to the community at WebGL playground, specifically Felix Woitzel, for providing awesome WebGL fluid simulations which I used for my page background and landing page.